 All of the training and support we deliver to partnerships is through a core team of experienced education consultants (SPP Associates) who have a background in school improvement and who work with partnerships of schools, MATs, TSAs and local systems to develop high quality and robust peer review practice.

-Anne is the SPP Programme Lead, providing operational leadership and driving the end-to-end delivery and development.
-She works closely with the Head of Collaborative School Improvement and our team of associates to ensure the quality, impact and sustainability of the programme.
-Prior to this, Anne was Programme Lead for Care Experienced Children at education charity Achievement for All, where she led the design and delivery of school based coaching programmes to improve outcomes for children vulnerable to disadvantage, in partnership with virtual school heads around the country.
-Anne has also worked in environmental sustainability and account management in the corporate sector both in the UK and Australia, is on the board of trustees at Become, the charity for children in care and care leavers and volunteers as an advocate for children subject to local authority care orders and child protection plans.
+Anne is SPP Programme Lead, providing operational leadership and driving end-to-end delivery and development.
+She works closely with our highly experienced team of Associates to ensure the quality, impact, authenticity and sustainability of the programme and its positive contribution to the sector.
+Prior to this, Anne was Programme Lead for Care Experienced Children at education charity Achievement for All, where she led the design and delivery of school-based leadership coaching programmes to improve outcomes for children vulnerable to disadvantage, in partnership with virtual school heads around the country.
+Anne has also developed and run professional learning networks in environmental sustainability, managed key accounts in the media sector both in the UK and Australia, has served on the board of trustees at Become - the charity for children in care and care leavers - and volunteers as an advocate for children subject to local authority care orders and child protection plans.

 Maggie Farrar is a Lead Associate for the Schools Partnership Programme, having previously worked with the National College for School Leadership for over 10 years, including a period as Interim Chief Executive.
 She has been working on cluster-based school improvement and the development of peer review in England and internationally for a number of years and is a passionate advocate for the power and potential of great teachers and great leaders to work together to transform a whole system.